 Small Business and Technology Development Center: Operated as an inter-institutional program of The University of North Carolina, SBTDC provides information and individualized counseling services to citizens who are starting a business or existing businesses interested in expansion.

 Community Services: The center supports community agencies and the nonprofit sector through services such as community organizing and leadership development.
 Healthy Start, a national infant mortality initiative, is administered by the Regional Center under Community Health Alliance, as is the YouthStart Program, which provides comprehensive services for in-school youth ages 14-18.

 Thomas Family Center for Entrepreneurship

-The Thomas Family Center for Entrepreneurship (TFCE) is located off campus at the Carolina Commerce and Technology Center (COMTech).
+The Thomas Family Center for Entrepreneurship (TFCE) is located in the Dogwood Building.
 The TFCE management recognizes the correlation between economic development and entrepreneurship and therefore is committed to entrepreneurship education and to entrepreneurial development.
 Its ambition is to stimulate entrepreneurial thinking amongst the UNCP student body as well as assist and support entrepreneurs and new ventures in the Southeastern North Carolina region.
 As a consequence, the mission of the TFCE is focused on education, research, planning, and community engagement.

 Established in 2006, the TFCE was enabled by a generous gift from The Thomas Family Foundation, founded by James and Sally Thomas.